What is Self–Management?

 Self-management of chronic diseases has many advantages.
 It gives the person control of their own condition.
 It allows them to lift their self-esteem, provide symptom relief and improve their quality of life.
 A person living living a chronic disease has a central role in managing their illness or condition, including healthy eating, physical activity, monitoring and administering medications and making informed decisions.

 The disadvantage of self-management is that it is very challenging.
 It requires behavioural change, motivation and support.

-What is the difference between Diabetes Education Programs and Self-Management Programs?
+What is the difference between Diabetes Education Programs and Self-Management Programs in Ontario?

 Diabetes Education Programs are delivered by health care providers with expertise in diabetes.
 They teach self-management of diabetes, and offer expertise in understanding the disease and how to manage it.
 They offer initial education to individuals and families as well as on-going follow-up which is essential in managing diabetes.
 To self-refer to a Diabetes Educaton Program, complete a self-referral form.

 Self-Management programs are delivered by peer leaders (lay people trained by health care providers) to provide self-management support and guidance to individuals and families who have been living with diabetes or other chronic conditions.
-These programs are a structured 6 week program to compliment diabetes education programs.
+There are a variety of free programs available throughout the province that compliment diabetes education programs.